Abstract syntax tree: Design

 These requirements can be used to design the data structure for the AST.

 Some operations will always require two elements, such as the two terms for addition.
 However, some language constructs require an arbitrarily large number of children, such as argument lists passed to programs from the command shell.
-As a result, an AST used to represent code written in such a language has to also be flexible enough to allow for quick addition of an unknown quantity of children.
+As a result, an AST used to represent code written in such a language has to also be flexible enough to allow for the quick addition of an unknown quantity of children.

 To support compiler verification it should be possible to unparse an AST into source code form.
 The source code produced should be sufficiently similar to the original in appearance and identical in execution, upon recompilation.

 The AST is used intensively during semantic analysis, where the compiler checks for correct usage of the elements of the program and the language.
 The compiler also generates symbol tables based on the AST during semantic analysis.
 A complete traversal of the tree allows verification of the correctness of the program.

 After verifying correctness, the AST serves as the base for code generation.
 The AST is often used to generate an intermediate representation (IR), sometimes called an intermediate language, for the code generation.